DiRoots-Limited/DiRoots.ProSheets.Releases/docs/Pages/DocRegister/Profiles.md

 The following settings are saved in the profiles.

-- Sheets Parameters and their customization
+- Sheets Parameters and their customizations
-- Revisions Properties and their customization
+- Revisions Properties and their customizations
-- Project Parameters and their customization
+- Project Parameters and their customizations
 - Added image

 ## Creating Profiles